coderitter/coderitter-rmc/README.md

 The Coderitter API defines the following standard methods which most of the objects want to implement.

-- `get`: Retreive arbitrary many objects.
+- `get`: Retrieve arbitrary many objects.
 - `count`: Count objects.
 - `store`: Stores an object.
 If the objects was not already stored, it is created, if it was already stored, it is updated.
 - `delete`: Delete an object.
 Most of the time it will be implemented in the way that exactly one object is deleted.
 There can also be implementations where more than one object is.